ldurans/ionic_modular/README.md

+# Ionic Modular

 This is an addon starter template for the Ionic Framework built by [Podmedics](http://www.podmedics.org/).
+It is based on our [ionic_starter]() project which outlines our modular workflow in Ionic.

 ## How to use this template